 Cheers to a happy Thanksgiving!
-The holidays are finally here and what better way to celebrate than with a festive, seasonal cocktail?
+The holiday season is finally here, and what better way to celebrate than with a festive, seasonal cocktail or nonalcoholic beverage?

-Thanksgiving might be a holiday synonymous with eating, but drinks are a big part of the festivities too.
-Many of the traditional ingredients that appear on the holiday table also make delicious additions to drinks.
-Cranberries, apples, cinnamon, rosemary, oranges and pomegranate are great for adding to sippers that will work perfectly with the main meal.
+Thanksgiving might be a holiday synonymous with feasting, but drinks are a big part of the festivities, too.
+After all, you’ll need something refreshing to wash down all those rich dishes.
+Plus, many of the traditional ingredients that appear on the holiday table also make delicious additions to drinks.
+Cranberries, apples, cinnamon, rosemary, oranges and pomegranate seeds are great for adding to beverages that will perfectly complement the main meal.

 Sharing drinks with guests is not only fun, but it also serves a purpose.
 Sipping a pre-dinner drink can help prep the palate and pique the appetite before a big feast.
 It's also a great way to unwind and can help digest once the meal is done.
-Plus, pairing a cocktail with dinner that perfectly complements the food makes any meal more enjoyable.
-And, of course, with a house full of friends and family, the relaxing effects of alcohol to take the edge off the stress of the holiday and hosting.
+Plus, pairing a cocktail with dinner that perfectly pairs with the food makes any meal more enjoyable.
+And, of course, with a house full of friends and family, the relaxing effects of alcohol (in moderation!) can help take the edge off the stress of the holiday and hosting.

-Popping the cork on a bottle of wine is always a good way to start a get together, but to make Thanksgiving extra special shaking up an ice-cold martini, spiking sparking apple cider, mixing up a big batch of sangria or stirring up a classic Negroni is the way to go.
-These autumn-inspired libations have something for everyone.
-And many of them can be make alcohol-free for the kids' table.
+Popping the cork on a bottle of wine is always a good way to start a get-together, but to make Thanksgiving extra special, shake up an ice-cold cranberry martini, stir up some spiked apple cider, mix up a big batch of seasonal sangria or blend up something creamy and comforting.
+With these autumn-inspired libations, there’s something for everyone — and many of them can easily be made alcohol-free.

 Who knew all the flavors of the holidays could fit into one glass?
 Tart cranberry, juicy orange and warm ginger come together to create the most festive sipper.
 To make it nonalcoholic, substitute the gin with extra ginger beer or club soda.

-This seasonal sip is a lovely, crisp pour for breakfast or lunch but once spiked and served warm, it becomes the ideal cocktail for fall.
-Warm cocktails are perfect for chilly days and cider is a great vehicle for many spirits including bourbon, rum and vodka.
+This seasonal sip is a lovely, crisp pour for breakfast or lunch, but once spiked and served warm, it becomes the ideal nighttime cocktail for fall.
+Warm cocktails are perfect for chilly days, and cider is a great vehicle for many spirits including bourbon, rum and vodka.
 Pour a few mugs on any cool fall eve or enjoy it with friends and family for the holidays.

 This drink looks and feels super festive for the holidays with very little effort.
 Start with a bottle of bubbles (preferably a dry prosecco or Champagne), add cranberry juice and pomegranate juice, give it a stir and top with a sprig of rosemary and fresh cranberries.
 It's both beautiful to look at and delicious to drink.
 Pro tip: Clap the rosemary between your hands to release the natural oils in the rosemary so your drink has a woodsy scent when sipped.